Easy Homemade Greek Yogurt

 Once the Instant Pot beeps multiple times, open the lid and use a kitchen thermometer to ensure the milk's temperature is 180°F.

 Remove the inner pot and place in a clean sink filled with ice water.
-Let the pot sit for about 10-15 minutes until the temperature reaches 110-114°F. Remove any "skin" that forms on the surface as it cools.
+Let the pot sit for about 5 minutes or until the temperature reaches 110-114°F. Remove any "skin" that forms on the surface as it cools.

 It is very important that you get the milk to this temperature range to ensure proper incubation.
 If you don't have a sink large enough to fit the pot, leave it on the counter for about an hour.